The following is a review of Gods of Egypt – Directed by Alex Proyas.

 It’s weird, and most of the film is just CGI environments with actors of different sizes fighting CGI creatures while the camera spins around them.
 Some of it’s really confusing, but most of these scenes are really, really bad.
 Most of the CGI becomes really boring to look at, but there are exceptions.
 There are these pretty cool shots where you see how flat the world is.
 That looks pretty cool, but that’s basically it.

 As for the acting performances?
 Well, there’s nothing to write home about.
-There are many different accents in the movie, but none of them are as bad as what Chadwick Boseman works with.
-He, like Coster-Waldau, is normally a really solid actor, but his accent while playing Thoth is terrible.
+It is a shame that great actors such as Chadwick Boseman and Coster-Waldau have been saddled with this film, which by no means lives up to its potential.
 While Geoffrey Rush looks miserable playing Ra, he actually gives the performance that is the most fun to watch.

 The actors aren’t given anything good to work with.
 The story is uninteresting, the dialogue is, at times, awful, and the movie becomes unintentionally funny.
 All in all, Gods of Egypt is so bad that it’s pretty entertaining at times, but still not anywhere close to being good.